Crandall Canyon Mine: Second collapse and suspension of underground rescue efforts

 Later on August 16, 2007, at about 6:30 pm MDT, the mine collapsed again when one of the walls of the tunnel exploded outwards, killing three rescue workers and injuring six others.
 All rescue workers were pulled from the mine, and it was not known whether rescue efforts underground for the trapped miners would continue.
 The three rescuers killed were Dale "Bird" Black (49), Brandon Kimber (29), and Gary Jensen (53).
 Jensen was an inspector for MSHA.

-A week later, Blake Hannah, a retired inspector who used to oversee the mine said that several warning signs — including reports from miners of weakening support structures — had been ignored.
+A week later, Blake Hannah, a retired inspector who used to oversee the mine said that several warning signs—including reports from miners of weakening support structures—had been ignored.
 "In my opinion," he said, "there were bad mining practices."

 Bob Murray, owner of the mine, stated that he filed paperwork with federal regulators to permanently close and seal the Crandall Canyon mine.
 "Had I known that this evil mountain, this alive mountain, would do what it did, I would never have sent the miners in here.
 I'll never go near that mountain again," he said.
 Murray initially claimed the accident was due to an earthquake, stating he and his company held no responsibility.

 On August 23, 2007, rescue workers bored a sixth hole into the area where the miners were last known to be working.
 No signs of life were detected from the sixth borehole.
 "There was zero void.
 [And they] are going through a living hell, and it's just heartbreaking" quoted Colin King of Rob Moore, vice president of Murray Energy, as he informed the families Saturday.
 Although the sixth hole had been called the final hole, a seventh hole was drilled on August 30, 2007.
-The mine cavity was filled with mud and debris, rising about 5 ft per hour (1.5 m/h).
+The mine cavity was filled with mud and debris, rising about 5 feet per hour (1.5 m/h).